 - Compression garments compress your body tissues tightly by exerting pressure on them, giving you an illusion of weight loss.

 - On the contrary, it may slow down your weight loss by causing support muscles to atrophy under immense pressure.

 3 Stages of Wearing Compression Garments After Surgery

-The three stages of wearing a compression garment are summarised below;
+Below we describe the three different stages of wearing a compression garment;

 - For use immediately following your surgical procedure.
 They help remove excess swelling that is the result of fluid accumulation as well as reducing bruising.